kmizumar/ode-k8s/README.md

 ---

 Use the `create-kind-cluster.sh` script to create a KinD cluster.
-If you are using X Window System and are able to send the output screen of the browser to the display, you can start an additional worker node for xclient by specifying the `--with-xclient` option.
+If you are using X Window System and can send the output screen of the browser to the display, you can start an additional worker node for xclient by specifying the `--with-xclient` option.

 ```shell